-In this episode of the Digital Nomads Jobs Interview Series, we had a chat with Juliana Rabbi, who generously shares her amazing story with us and how she shifted from a corporate job to building her own business as a Career Coach for Remote Jobs
+In this episode of the Digital Nomads Jobs Interview Series, I had a chat with Juliana Rabbi, who kindly shares her amazing story with us and how she shifted from a corporate job to building her own business as a Career Coach for Remote Jobs

 Juliana Rabbi is originally from Brazil but she wanted to make traveling her lifestyle and decided to pursue her dream to become a digital nomad and explore the world while working online.
 And so she did, with patience, method, and determination.

 She set up a plan and start freelancing while slowly building her business, with the help of a life coach and while dealing with the pros and cons of the digital nomad life.

 Read the interview to learn how she pursued a nomadic life and made her dream life become her reality.

 Juliana, what is your professional and educational background?

 I have a Bachelor’s Degree in Psychology and a Master’s Degree in Human Resources.
 I worked for 15 years as a recruiter in multinational companies, recruiting candidates from all over the world.
 My latest job position was Senior Recruiter.